The Disclosure Policy was updated on 1 November 2021.

 In their disclosure policy, OP Financial Group, OP Corporate Bank and OP MB comply with legislation, decrees and other binding regulations and the rules of Nasdaq Helsinki and, to the appropriate extent, those of other stock exchanges and the regulations and guidelines issued by the Finnish Financial Supervisory Authority and the European Securities and Markets Authority (ESMA).
 OP Financial Group’s communications take into account not only the above but also Corporate Governance Recommendations and the Code of Business Ethics.

-It is the duty of OP Cooperative to ensure that OP Corporate Bank and OP MB too disclose, distribute and make information available on matters covered by the disclosure obligation as prescribed by law.
-The subsidiaries report and publish their own interim reports, Financial Statements and Reports by the Board of Directors.
-OP Cooperative discloses information for and on behalf of its subsidiaries that falls under its disclosure obligation.
-In practice, the central cooperative issues bulletins and releases in the name of OP Financial Group or the issuer.
+It is the duty of OP Cooperative to ensure that OP Corporate Bank and OP MB too disclose, distribute and make available information on matters covered by the disclosure obligation as prescribed by law.
+The subsidiaries report and publish their own interim reports, financial statements and reports by the board of directors.
+OP Cooperative discloses for and on behalf of its subsidiaries other information that falls under its disclosure obligation.
 Communication with regard to securities issued by OP Corporate Bank and OP MB is decided upon on a case-by-case basis with the issuer.
 Responsibility for the issuer’s disclosure obligation rests with each issuer.

 3.1 Disclosure obligation as prescribed by law

-By law, an issuer must regularly disclose information on its profit performance and financial position (financial statements and the report by the board of directors/executive board, interim reports and a financial statements bulletin) as well as its corporate governance statement.
-OP Financial Group and the issuers will publish the release dates of the reports falling within the scope of the disclosure obligation as prescribed by law prior to the end of the previous financial year.
+By law, an issuer must regularly disclose information on its profit performance and financial position (financial statements and the report by the board of directors, half-year financial reports and a financial statements bulletin) as well as its corporate governance statement.

 OP Financial Group and its issuers have guidelines governing the disclosure of inside information.
 An issuer may delay the disclosure of inside information provided that all of the following conditions are met:

-To ensure such confidentiality, OP maintains lists of insiders who have access to inside information.
+To ensure confidentiality, OP Financial Group maintains lists of insiders who have access to inside information.

-In addition to information published on the basis of the disclosure obligation as prescribed by law and to disclosure of inside information, OP Financial Group discloses supplementary information of interest to market participants in a manner presented in this document.
+In addition to information disclosed on the basis of the disclosure obligation as prescribed by law and to disclosure of inside information, OP Financial Group discloses supplementary information of interest to market participants in a manner presented in this policy.

-4.2 Financial statements, report by the Board of Directors/Executive Board, and auditor's report
+4.2 Financial Statements, Report by the Board of Directors, and auditor's report

-OP Financial Group, OP Corporate Bank and OP MB prepare and publish Financial Statements in compliance with the IFRS as adopted by the EU and a Report by the Board of Directors/Executive Board in compliance with national regulations.
-The Financial Statements and the Report by the Board of Directors/Executive Board and the Auditor's Report are published no later than three weeks before the Cooperative Meeting or Annual General Meeting in which the financial statements must be submitted for adoption, but within three weeks of the end of the financial year.
+OP Financial Group, OP Corporate Bank and OP MB prepare and publish Financial Statements in compliance with the IFRS as adopted by the EU, and a Report by the Board of Directors in compliance with national regulations.
+The Financial Statements and the Report by the Board of Directors and the Auditor’s Report are published no later than three weeks before the Cooperative Meeting or Annual General Meeting in which the financial statements must be submitted for adoption, but within three weeks of the end of the financial year.

-OP Corporate Bank and OP MB also prepare financial statements bulletins, Financial Statements and Reports by the Board of Directors, which are published together with the Auditor's Reports on OP Financial Group's website and are also submitted to the operator of a regulated market and the OAM for storing regulated information.
+OP Financial Group, OP Corporate Bank and OP MB release interim reports, the financial statements, Reports by the Board of Directors and the Auditor’s Reports on OP Financial Group’s website while submitting them to the operator of a regulated market and the Officially Appointed Mechanism (OAM) for storing regulated information.

-OP Financial Group and the issuers publish the dates for financial reporting in October or November of the previous year, and they are available in OP Financial Group's financial information calendar on the Debt Investor Relations site.
+OP Financial Group and its issuers publish the dates for financial reporting in October or November of the previous year, and they are available in OP Financial Group’s financial calendar on the Debt Investors site on the op.fi service.

 4.3 Corporate Governance Statement

-OP Financial Group publishes its Corporate Governance Statement on its website annually on the date of releasing its Financial Statements and the Report by the Executive Board or no later than three months of the end of the financial year.
+OP Financial Group publishes its Corporate Governance Statement annually on the date of releasing its Financial Statements and the Report by the Board of Directors or no later than three months of the end of the financial year.
 In its operations, OP Financial Group complies with laws and decrees in force and the provisions issued by virtue thereof.

 OP Financial Group is specifically governed by the Act on Cooperative Banks and Other Cooperative Institutions, the Act on the Amalgamation of Deposit Banks, the Act on Credit Institutions, the Act on the Supervision of Financial and Insurance Conglomerates, the Co-operatives Act and the Insurance Companies Act.
-The Corporate Governance Statement is separate from OP Financial Group's Report by the Executive Board.
+The Corporate Governance Statement is separate from OP Financial Group’s Report by the Board of Directors.

-The issuers (OP Corporate Bank and OP MB) also prepare their own Corporate Governance Statements, which substantially comply with those of OP Financial Group.
+OP Corporate Bank and OP MB also prepare their own Corporate Governance Statements.
+Their statements substantially follow that of OP Financial Group.

-The annual Statement and an up-to-date description of OP Financial Group's Corporate Governance Statement, and the issuers' Corporate Governance Statements and up-to-date descriptions are available on OP Financial Group's website.
+The annual Statement and an up-to-date description of OP Financial Group’s corporate governance, and the issuers’ Corporate Governance Statements and up-to-date descriptions are available on OP Financial Group’s website.

 4.4 Annual Review

-OP Financial Group publishes its Annual Review no later than three weeks before the Cooperative Meeting.
-Complementing the official Financial Statements and Report by the Executive Board, the Annual Review contains a review of the Group's operations.
-The Annual Review, the official Report by the Executive Board and the Financial Statements together make up OP Financial Group's Annual Report.
-The Annual Report explains OP Financial Group’s corporate social responsibility issues as specified in the GRI guidelines.
+OP Financial Group publishes its Annual Review, which describes OP Financial Group’s operations and the previous financial year, no later than three weeks before the Cooperative Meeting.
+Complementing the official Financial Statements and Report by the Board of Directors, the Annual Review contains a review of the Group’s operations.
+The Annual Review, the official Report by the Board of Directors and the Financial Statements together make up OP Financial Group’s Annual Report.
+The Annual Report explains OP Financial Group corporate responsibility issues as specified in the GRI guidelines.
 OP Financial Group also reports on compliance with international corporate responsibility commitments.
 OP Financial Group publishes its Annual Review on its website in Finnish, Swedish and English.

 OP Corporate Bank and OP MB do not publish their own separate Annual Reviews.

-OP Financial Group publishes remuneration-related information in its Financial Statements, description of Corporate Governance and Remuneration Statement, in accordance with laws and official instructions.
+OP Financial Group publishes remuneration-related information in its Financial Statements, description of corporate governance, Remuneration Report for Governing Bodies and Remuneration Policy for Governing Bodies, in accordance with laws and official instructions.
 OP Financial Group publishes the following information, among other things:

 - Remuneration principles and decision-making order

-- Remuneration for the Supervisory Board and the Executive Board
+- Remuneration of the Supervisory Council and the Board of Directors

-- Remuneration for President and Group Executive Chair and other management.
+- Remuneration for President and Group Chief Executive Officer and other management.

 5.1 Stock exchange releases

-OP Corporate Bank and OP MB may also, if necessary, publish stock exchange releases in their own name concerning information falling under disclosure obligation.
+OP Financial Group publishes stock exchange releases in its own name and jointly with the issuers OP Corporate Bank and OP MB.
+As issuers of financial instruments, OP Corporate Bank and OP MB may also, if necessary, publish stock exchange releases in their own name concerning information falling within the scope of disclosure obligation.

-Trade details reported by the persons in the managerial position in the issuer or their closely related parties will be available on OP Financial Group's website for five years.
+Trade details reported by the persons in the managerial position of the issuer or their related parties will be available on OP Financial Group’s website for five years.

 5.2 Press releases